jswalens/vacation2/README.md

 ## Running the benchmarks

-There are three scripts, `run-benchmarks.sh`, `run-benchmarks-fast.sh`, and `run-benchmarks-slow.sh`, that run the benchmark for a variation of parameters. (fast runs fewer options, slow more.)
+The script `benchmark.sh` runs the benchmark for a variation of parameters.
+Pass the option `--all` or `--quick` to run more/fewer variations.
 The results are written to subdirectory of `results/`.

 In `results/`, there are a few scripts to generate the graphs and table of the paper [Swalens2017].
 The data set used to generate these is also included.